Information for tenants Impacted by COVID19 (updated 1 July 2021)

 - A member of the household became eligible for the JobSeeker or JobKeeper payment from the Commonwealth on or after 20 March 2020 OR

-- Where the household income (inclusive of any government assistance) has reduced by 25% of more due to:
+- Where the household income (inclusive of any government assistance) had reduced by 25% or more due to:

 - one or more rent-paying members of the household being impacted by measures taken by any State, Territory or the Commonwealth in response to the COVID-19 pandemic (for example, COVID-19 business closures or stand-downs); or

-- one or more rent-paying members of a household have had to stop working or reduce work hours due to illness with COVID-19 or to care for a family member who is ill with COVID19.
+- one or more rent-paying members of a household had to stop working or reduce work hours due to illness with COVID-19 or to care for a family member who is ill with COVID-19.

 You can provide documents which evidence that you are impacted by COVID-19 to your landlord or agent such as: